dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 even if another (legacy) system, processing the same hybrid signature, loses that property.

-## Simultaneous verification vs. low need for approval
+## Simultaneous Verification vs. Low Need for Approval

 Hybrid algorithms that achieve simultaneous verification tend to fuse (or 'entangle') the verification of component algorithms such that verification